nuagenetworks/monolithe/Specifications Reference.md

 ## Inheritance

-As briefly discussed previously, a Specification File can inherit informations from another one.
+As briefly discussed in a previous section, a Specification File can inherit informations from other ones.
 The list of Specification Files a Specification File inherits from is given using the `extends` section of the `model` section.

 ### Model Inheritance
 It is possible to inherits models values.
 The parent Specification can be a real declared object, or just a file that only contains the section you need.